Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/long-term_plan.md

-i'll chew all your food; you're only allowed to swallow i'll clean your face c̄ my cock; you'll lick it clean you'll massage my cock in your mouth, while licking my chocolate salty balls, until it bleeds out, then you'll kiss my cock, and chocolate salty balls, until it'sthey're better; shower algorithm
+i'll chew all your food; you're only allowed to swallow i'll clean your face c̄ my cock; you'll lick it clean you'll massage my cock in your mouth, while licking my chocolate salty balls, until it bleeds out, then you'll kiss them better; shower algorithm